DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 <p> <br>

+### Summary

-- The larger the number of different  tracks listened, the better the performances of each algorithm is excepted for the random recommandation and for the one based on the weighted average acoustic profile (respective blue and orange traces)
+- The larger the number of different  tracks listened, the better the performances of each algorithm is excepted for the random recommandation
-- Throughout each sub-group, even if only two are presented here, the *performance trends* are the same between algorithms
+- Throughout each sub-group, even if only two are presented here, the *performance trends* are the same between algorithms, depending on the approach
-- For the first group of small listeners on the left, the algorithms performance is weaker and noisy, which illustrates the problem of *cold-starters*
+- For the first group of small listeners on the left, the algorithms performances are weaker and noisy, which illustrates the problem of *cold-starters*

+<p> <br>

+### Multiple vs Single recommandations engines

+The multiple simultaneous recommandation engine, which allows same ranks for distinct tracks, broadens the richness of relevant recommandations without arbitrarily favouring certain clusters identified in the apparent playlist of the users, which results in better performances than in the chained single recommandation algorithm where the k-means based resulting ranking performance is compressed and become comparable to a single average of the acoustic characteristics of the user's profile (compare green and orange traces between Figure 1 and 2)

-- For the regular users group on the right composed of users having listened more than 100 different tracks, combination of *K-means-based* clustering and *artist-filtered* ranks reordering *reaches an Area under Curve of 0.939* and shows that *by proposing barely 2% of the database songs, on average 80% of the hidden playlist of the users is proposed by the recommander algorithm, hence 80% of sensitivity for 98% of specificity*.
+In the first case: for the regular users group (Figure 1, right panel) composed of users having listened more than 100 different tracks, combination of *K-means-based* clustering and *artist-filtered* ranks reordering *reaches an Area under Curve of 0.939* and shows that *by proposing 5.7% of the database songs, on average 80% of the hidden playlist of the users is proposed by the recommander algorithm, hence 80% of sensitivity for 94.3% of specificity* (purple trace).
+On the other hand, for the chained single recommandation, in the subgroup of large users that listened more than 100 distinct songs (right panel of second figure), around 20% of the song database must be proposed to the same algorithm in order to capture 80% of users hidden playlist, hence a performance 4 time inferior than for the multiple simultaneous recommandation approach.

 Since we couldn't find any similar attempt aiming at dividing into apparent and hidden splits the playlists of users of the millionsong dataset and propose a recommander system based on the affinity of the users for the acoustic characteristics of their playlist, the approach developped here brings some novelty and comparison with *state of the art* performances cannot be outlined.
+We however stress that any recommandation algorithm could be evaluated through this pipeline prior to A/B testing production and that combination of SVD or DL models with the filters developped here offers room for interesting suggestion and targeted serendipity roadmaps outside the scope of pure performance.

 Overall:
 - All algorithms > random recommandation
-- *Kmeans-based ranking* > *Average-based ranking*
+- *Multiple simultaneous recommandation (MSR)* :  *Kmeans-based ranking* > *Average-based ranking*
+- *Chained single recommandation (CSR)* :  *Kmeans-based ranking* = *Average-based ranking*
 - *Artist filtering* > *without filtering*
 - Beware of "pure" performance measures: little serendipity and bubble effect although the pure *K-means-based* algorithm offers room for original suggestions outside the scope of performance
-- Our test hypothesis is validated: the acoustic characteristics of songs matter in the preferences of users playlists (check out the kmeans-based ranking algorithm in green) but this is not the only relevant factor
+- Our test hypothesis is validated: the acoustic characteristics of songs matter in the preferences of users playlists (check out the kmeans-based ranking algorithm performance Figure 1, green trace) but this is not the only relevant factor